Intensive Outpatient Program (IOP) for Adolescent Mental Health Treatment in Texas

 Call: (972) 357-1749Check Your InsuranceDoes BasePoint Academy Offer Intensive Outpatient Programs for Teens?

-Many mental health facilities offer intensive outpatient programs for teenagers, but the level of support and clinical expertise can vary.
+Yes.
+BasePoint Academy offers intensive outpatient programs for teenagers.
 Teen behavioral health requires a very different approach from adult treatment.
 Adolescents need developmentally informed therapy, family participation, and licensed clinicians who understand the emotional, social, and academic pressures that shape this stage of life.

-BasePoint Academy is dedicated exclusively to teen mental health care, which means your child receives treatment from specialists who work with youth every day.
-Our licensed counselors use evidence based practices and adolescent psychology to help teens understand their emotions, build healthier coping skills, and make meaningful progress.
-Every teen receives an individualized treatment plan delivered through our structured Intensive Outpatient Program to ensure the most effective path forward.
+BasePoint Academy is dedicated exclusively to teen mental health care, which means your child receives treatment from specialists who work with Texas youth every day.
+Our licensed counselors use evidence-based practices to help your child understand their emotions, build healthier coping skills, and make meaningful progress.
+Every teen in our IOP receives an individualized treatment plan to ensure the most effective path forward.

-If you are looking for an adolescent IOP program in the Dallas area, call BasePoint Academy at (972) 357-1749.
-Our team is ready to support your family and help your teen begin a more stable and confident future.
+If you are looking for an adolescent IOP in the Dallas area, call BasePoint Academy at (972) 357-1749.
+Our team is ready to help your teen begin a more stable and confident future.

 DOES BasePoint Academy Accept health Insurance?